sublime-music/sublime-music/CONTRIBUTING.rst

 This project follows `PEP-8`_ **strictly**.
 The *only* exception is maximum line length, which is 88 for this project (in accordance with ``black``'s defaults).
-Additionally, lines that contain a single string literal are allowed to extend past that.
+Lines that contain a single string literal are allowed to extend past the maximum line length limit.

-Additionally, this project uses ``black`` to enforce consistent, deterministic code style.
+This project uses flake8, mypy, and black to do static analysis of the code and to enforce a consistent (and as deterministic as possible) code style.

 Although you can technically do all of the formatting yourself, it is recommended that you use the following tools (they are automatically installed